 8.9.1 Description

 This solution resolves Key Issue #8 about supporting the multiparty service with the data channel capability via eMMtel Enabler layer.

+NOTE: New APIs for application (including trusted and 3rd party applications) to handle a multiparty call with data channel media will not be defined in NG_RTC_Ph2 WID.
+This solution is a substitute for the multi-party call solution that supports DC.

 This solution uses the architecture of eMMTel Enabler as specified clause 8.1 as the basis and has no requirement to enhance the architecture.